UCL-Biosciences/2025-11-03-Biosciences/index.md

 <p id="recordings">
   <strong>Workshop Recordings:</strong>
   Carpentries workshops are designed to be interactive rather than lecture-based, with lessons that build upon one another.
-  To foster a positive online learning environment, we strongly recommend that participants join in real time.
+  To foster a positive learning environment, we strongly recommend that participants join in real time.
   As a result, workshop recordings are not recommended and may not be available to learners.
 </p>
 {% comment %}